Advanced Level Examinations

-Students cannot use excess scholarship funds towards an off-campus meal or bonus bucks.
-University scholarship funds cannot be used to pay for off-campus living expenses.
+Students cannot use excess scholarship funds towards an off-campus meal plans, bonus bucks, or books.
+University scholarship funds cannot be refunded or used to pay for off-campus living expenses.

 Yes.
 In order to receive your scholarship you have to be enrolled as a full-time student.
 Full-time status is 12 hours for an undergraduate student and 9 hours for a graduate student.